 While natural childbirth can be a transformative experience, it is essential to recognize that every pregnancy is unique.
 What works wonders for one woman might not be suitable for another.

 In the U.S. alone, about 1 in 3 women give birth via C-section.
 Many of these procedures are not elective.
 But are necessary for the safety of the mother and child.
-Therefore, it becomes crucial for women to stay flexible and open-minded.
-And understanding that sometimes medical intervention is not a deviation from the “perfect” birth plan.
+Therefore, it becomes crucial for women to stay flexible and open-minded and understand that sometimes medical intervention is not a deviation from the “perfect” birth plan.
 But a life-saving necessity.

 The Emotional Rollercoaster